microsoft/customer-insights-azure-data-workshop/lab02.md

 created in the previous step.
 Click the “View my access” button.
 Ensure that you are assigned the Owner role for this resource group (or the Owner role is inherited from the subscription or management group).
-If you are not Owner, then ask your Azure administrator to make you an Owner on this resource group.
+If you are not an Owner, then ask your Azure administrator to make you an Owner on this resource group.
 Or ask your Azure administrator to perform this deployment for you.